JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ##What's new
+### 0.0.2.4.4
+Corrected example links on this Readme.

+Fixed a bug in Issue 8 where the HTML visualization produced by `produce_scattertext_html` would fail.

 ### 0.0.2.4.2
 Fixed a couple issues that rendered Scattertext broken in Python 2.
 Chinese processing still does not work.